Rum Renaissance Seminarsand expert master classes

 In addition to copious opportunities to taste, discern and discover the best rums, attendees of the world’s best rum festival are invited to sign up for informative, entertaining and illuminating rum seminars and expert classes taught by some of the leading experts in the world from Germany, Italy, Spain, France, the Caribbean region and the United States.

-VIP admission includes 2 seminars, if reserved in advance.
+The one-day VIP admission includes 2 complimentary seminars, if reserved in advance.
+The two-day VIP ticket includes 4 complimentary seminars.

 Space is limited.
 Reserve online early.
-A waiting list will be created for those events that sell out.
+A waiting list will be created for those events that sell out in advance of the event.

 Saturday, June 9